psangani/chatbot/README.md

 # chatbot
-Chatbot for the mental health issue
+Chatbot for the emotional health issue